LSPosed/MagiskOnWSALocal/README.md

     ![Download](https://docs.github.com/assets/images/help/repository/artifact-drop-down-updated.png)
 1. Unzip the artifact and uninstall WSA if you have an official installation or replace the pevious unzipped artifact if you have a manual installation
 1. Enable developer mode on Windows
-1. Open powershell with admin privileges and run `Add-AppxPackage -Register .\AppxManifest.xml` under the unzipped artifact directory
+1. Right click `Install.ps1` and select `Run with PowerShell`
 1. Launch WSA and enable developer mode, launch the file manager, and wait until the file manager popup
-1. Run `adb connect localhost:58526` to connect to WSA and install Magisk app (the one you use to build) and launch it
+1. Make sure you have [Platform tools](https://developer.android.com/studio/releases/platform-tools)m run `adb connect localhost:58526` to connect to WSA, `adb install magisk.apk` to install Magisk App (the one you used to build) and launch it
 1. Fix the environment as Magisk app will prompt and reboot (sometimes it keeps prompting even after environment fix, just ignore it)
 1. Enjoy by installing Riru and LSPosed